-The executive board of ARBRE welcomed the idea of establishing working groups focused around four thematic areas (work packages) within LabEx with the following objectives:
+The executive board of ARBRE welcomed the idea of establishing working groups focused around four thematic areas and two transversal axes of the LabEx ( all presented as work packages (WP)) with the following objectives:

 - To facilitate knowledge transfer between different research units by evaluating ongoing research by each thematic area (within research units involved with ARBRE), ultimately to make available current research results and developing methodology.

 - To identify the needs and expectations of each proposal to then implement a proactive plan of action for each thematic area (for launching future multi-disciplinary projects, for sharing techniques and work sites, etc.).
 ARBRE will provide support funding for collaborative projects that promote the LabEx mission.

 The group leaders for each thematic area or work project are: